Install a Tub to Shower Kit

 15: While holding the 2 x 4 in place halfway up the side of the cut out, place one dot with your marker on the bathtub about ¾” from the top of the wood block and another dot about ¾” from the bottom of the wood block.
 Do this on both the inside and outside of the apron on both sides.
 These dots will mark the location of screw placement that will hold the wood blocks in place.
 (Image G)

-16: Remove the blocks and drill 1/8” holes in the bathtub where you placed the screw marks.
+16: Then remove the blocks and drill 1/8” holes in the bathtub where you placed the screw marks.
 (Image H)

 17: Place the wood blocks back into place and drive a screw through the drilled holes into the wood block.
 You should have four screws per block.